sanjitsara03/financial-report-rag/page_markdowns/Page_30.md

 ## 3.12 Taxation

-The amount stated as income tax expense for the period comprises current and deferred income tax.
+The amount stated as Income tax expense for the period comprises current and deferred income tax.
 Tax is recognised in the profit or loss, except to the extent that it relates to items recognised in other comprehensive income or directly in equity.
 In this case, the tax is also recognised in other comprehensive income or directly in equity, respectively.

 ### Current income tax